Materials-Consortia/OPTIMADE/optimade.rst

     Note: OPTIMADE Property Definitions use this field, and MUST NOT use the JSON Schema validating fields minItems and maxItems since that would require reprocessing the schema to handle requests using the OPTIMADE features that requests partial data in lists.
     Instead, the length of lists can be validated against the length information provided in the :field:`sizes` subfield of :field:`x-optimade-dimensions` (which, at this time, can only specify a fixed length requirement.)

+  **OPTIONAL keys:**

+  - :field:`compactable`: List of Booleans.
+    For each dimension, defines whether the data can be written in a compact form along that dimension.
+    If the value is :val:`TRUE` for one given dimension, the data MAY be expressed in the response using a compact format as specified in `Compact list representation`_.
+    If the value is :val:`FALSE` for one given dimension, the standard rules to represent lists apply (i.e., the data CANNOT be expressed using a compact format).
+    If :field:`compactable` is provided, then a value MUST be given for each dimension.
+    If :field:`compactable` is not provided, then the default value is :val:`FALSE` for each dimension.

 - :field:`x-optimade-implementation`: Dictionary.
   A dictionary describing the level of OPTIMADE API functionality provided by the present implementation.